igormironchik/args-parser/README.md

 Args is a small C++ header-only library for parsing command line arguments.

 # Compilling

-Just run build.rb which is a Ruby program and a project file or use QMake project.
+Just run build.rb which is a Ruby program and a project file or use QMake or CMake project.

 # Requirements

-For compiling Args you should have installed:
+For compiling Args with Ruby you should have installed:

  * Ruby programming language (http://www.ruby-lang.org/en/)
  * mxx_ru Ruby gem (https://sourceforge.net/p/mxxru/wiki/Home/)

-or
+or use

  * QMake, CMake

 # Syntax